-The Nashwaak watershed lies within the Acadian forest region.
-Acadian forest is the name given by settlers to the forests of eastern Canada, covering the unceded territory of the Mi’kmaw and Wolastoqiyik people.
-The Acadian forest is characterized by warm humid summers and cold winters.
-As a result of this maritime climate, the post glacial landscape and its proximity to the ocean, the Acadian forest includes a unique and diverse blend of northern hardwood and boreal forest species.
+The Wabanaki-Acadian forest is characterized by warm humid summers and cold winters.
+As a result of this maritime climate, the post glacial landscape and its proximity to the ocean, this forest includes a unique and diverse blend of northern hardwood and boreal forest species.
 These forests contain up to 32 native tree species.

-Mature Acadian forest comprises a wide variety and mixture of trees species with a range of ages.
+The historical Wabanaki-Acadian forest comprises a wide variety and mixture of trees species with a range of ages.
 These include long-lived and shade tolerant species: sugar maple, red spruce, eastern hemlock, yellow birch, cedar, and beech.
 The natural age for these trees can be as long as 300 hundred years.
-The variety in stand age and structure in Acadian forests support a high degree of native biodiversity and ecological function.
+The variety in stand age and structure in these forests support a high degree of native biodiversity and ecological function.

 Additionally, when trees die, small gaps in the forest are formed, creating pockets of sunlight and good conditions for new seedlings to grow continuing the forest succession.